4 Most Filling, Easy Dips to Add to Fruits and Veggies

 Water (optional)

-Mix everything together in a food processor and process until it’s smooth.
-It may take a while.
-If it’s not quite smooth enough, you can add some water or more olive oil.
 Also, taste it and see if you want to add any more of anything.
 After you’ve made it a time or two, you can mix things up and keep trying until it’s perfect to your kiddo’s taste buds.

 If your kid loves creamy dips, this is the way to go.
 Plain yogurt has a lot of protein in it.
 Greek yogurt has a TON of protein in it.
 Either is fine, but Greek yogurt will be more filling.
-I choose full-fat organic yogurt when I can.
-The full-fat part means that I’m adding fat to the snack.

 Plain yogurt can be a good starting place.
 If you want to serve it plain, it’s best to pair it with a sweet fruit, so that the sweetness from the fruit adds some sweetness to the yogurt.
 Apples and sweet pears can sometimes balance out the sourness of the yogurt.